Ideefixze/TutorialUnityMultiplayer/tutorial_resources/02commandPattern.md

 **Notice that we can't send a reference via network and we have to map item (for example: by id) so we can make sure that we are talking about the same item in the GameData on different computers!**

 Command Design Pattern is a huge and powerful tool in structuring your code especially in networking as Commands can be serialized and send to other computers.
-You can modify your command with ```undo()``` that reverts changes to the GameData.
+You can modify your command with ```Undo()``` that reverts changes to the GameData.
 Do you now know how CTRL+Z is implemented in programs like Photoshop?

 What is crucial in here: **don't make your Executions too complex.** All logic should be inside Game Data objects.
 We just need commands to do some atomic operations that will be sent using network.